Character appearance

 ScaleNumber values for physical traits height, width, head, body type and proportion.
 This doesn't affect R6 body types.

-Accessories The Asset IDs of accessories equipped by a character.
+Accessories The asset IDs of accessories equipped by a character.

-Classic ClothingThe Asset IDs of the Shirt, Pants, and ShirtGraphic image textures that you can apply to the character.
+Classic ClothingThe asset IDs of the Shirt, Pants, and ShirtGraphic image textures that you can apply to the character.

-Body PartThe Asset IDs of the Face, Head, Torso, RightArm, LeftArm, RightLeg and LeftLeg parts of a character.
+Body PartThe asset IDs of the Face, Head, Torso, RightArm, LeftArm, RightLeg and LeftLeg parts of a character.

 Body ColorsThe BodyColors of the character's individual parts.

-AnimationsThe Asset IDs of Animations you can use on a character.
+AnimationsThe asset IDs of Animations you can use on a character.

-You can customize a character with HumanoidDescription using the following steps:
+Customize a character with HumanoidDescription using the following steps:

 1. Create a description from the user's character, a specific Outfit ID, or from a specific User ID.